 As you can see on these websites it is all about finding the proper balance and using colours in moderation.

 Not an inspirational gradient:

 This gradient is so ugly that I have to apologize presenting it here because it hurts the eye so much.
 It has too many colours that are all very different.
 Also, the plain black text in the foreground looks displaced and gets suppressed by the gradient.

 So, if after seeing these examples you are still not quite sure if you could apply a gradient that is capable of supporting your project the way it should you can go deeper into web and graphic design.

-Follow this guide from Creative Market to get a better understanding of gradient types and advises on best practices.
+Follow this guide from Shutterstock to get a better understanding of gradient types and advises on best practices.

 …and where to find them